SNaveenMathew/ml_book/linear_regression.md

 [C++ code for solving linear regression using coordinate descent](data/linreg_coord.cpp) **Bias alert: writing this just to prove that I can write C++ code for coordinate descent**

+It is important to note that coordinate descent is very similar to Newton's method.
+There are two differences:

+1. Typical gradient based methods such as gradient descent and Newton's method that update all weights simultaneously.
+However, coordinate descent updates one weight at a time
+2. Newton's method resorts to inversion of the Hessian matrix.
+Coordinate descent (loosely written) approximates the Hessian as a diagonal matrix and uses the sum of squares to solve for the weights, assuming the weights to be orthogonal

+The second difference gives us a way to optimize coordinate descent for *simple linear regression*: if $x_1$ is recentered to zero mean, $x_0^Tx_1 = \sum_{i=1}^{N_{train}}{x_1^{(i)}} = N_{train}\bar{x} = 0$, which ensures orthogonality.
+Therefore, coordinate descent will converge to optimal solution in one iteration (second iteration is run just to check for convergence).
+However, the intercept is computed based on recentered $x_1$, and is therefore adjusted as shown in the last section of the [code](data/linreg_coord.cpp).

+This simple linear regression example suggests that centering all independent variables can make coordinate descent converge faster for any value of $p$, but it is known that adjusting the center does not change the correlation between the independent variables.
+It is easy to assume that the center can be sequentially adjusted to have all pairs of $x_{j}^Tx_k = 0 \forall j \neq k$, but this is not possible unless all pairs of independent variables are uncorrelated.
+Secondly, if we consider two independent variables that are perfectly correlated, the first (in order of weight update) variable will capture all the weight and the second variable will receive a weight of 0.
+However, linear regression is supposed to have indeterminate solution for this case.
+Coordinate descent is not capable of identifying this issue.

 <script>
     pseudocode.renderElement(document.getElementById("coordinateDescent"));
 </script>